-This study examines the relationship between paternal retirement and the timing of housing emancipation of young adults in Europe, with the aim of testing empirically which of the mechanisms proposed in the literature dominates in practice.
-Taking advantage of the retrospective dimension of my micro data, I use a bivariate discrete-time hazard model with shared frailty and exploit cross-country variation in early retirement legislation.
+In this paper, I examine the relationship between paternal retirement and the timing of housing emancipation of young adults in Europe, with the aim of testing empirically which of the mechanisms proposed in the literature dominates in practice.
+Taking advantage of the retrospective dimension of my micro data, I specify a bivariate discrete-time hazard model with shared frailty and exploit cross-country variation in early retirement legislation.
 Overall, my regression results suggest that there is a significant influence of paternal retirement on the probability of first nest-leaving of children living in Southern European countries.
 However, there is no evidence of significant effects on children residing in Northern and Central European countries.
 I interpret this evidence as indicating that paternal retirement is a relevant explanatory variable of coresidence decisions only in Southern Europe, once differences in institutions, culture and other unobservables are controlled for.

-To shed some light into the mechanism, I provide an empirical test for the two main competing channels by which paternal retirement may be thought to affect children's nest-leaving.
-Comparing my cross-country evidence for Southern Europe with important country-specific evidence obtained for Italy from two other studies (Manacorda and Moretti 2006; Battistin et al. 2009), it seems plausible to conclude that the decline in children's co-residence around paternal retirement does not seem to be driven by changes in parental economic resources.
-In addition, I discuss the plausibility of the hypothesis proposed by Battistin et al. (2013); however, I do not find conclusive evidence that the supply of informal child care provided by grandparents is a major determinant for children's moving-out.
-Rather, one needs to look for channels involving the quality of the home or negative externalities in preferences between parents and children.
+To shed some light into the mechanism, I provide an empirical test for the two main competing channels by which paternal retirement may be considered to affect children's co-residence.
+Comparing my crosscountry evidence for Southern Europe with important country-specific evidence obtained for Italy from two other studies (Manacorda and Moretti 2006; Battistin et al. 2009), it seems plausible to conclude that the increase in children's nest-leaving around paternal retirement does not appear to be driven by changes in parental economic resources.
+Rather, one needs to look for channels involving the supply of informal child care provided by grandparents or the negative externalities in preferences between retired fathers and their children.

 Empirical evidence that paternal retirement can affect children's nest-leaving has relevant policy implications.
 It is well-known that because the population is rapidly aging in Europe, it is becoming increasingly important to maintain the long-term financial sustainability of pension systems.
-To achieve this goal, in the recent past European governments have primarily adopted a number of pension reforms that have raised the retirement age or removed financial incentives to early retirement.
-However, the results of this paper suggest that in Southern Europe policy makers should also be aware that there may be potential unintended and undesirable consequences of pension reforms on moving-out decisions of young people.
+To achieve this goal, in the recent past European governments have primarily adopted a number of pension reforms that have raised the retirement age.
+However, the results of this paper suggest that in Southern Europe policy makers should also be aware that there may potentially be unintended and undesirable consequences of pension reforms on moving-out decisions of young people.